-- To maintain the existing one and two storey scale and pitched roof character of the precinct. - To ensure buildings do not dominate the streetscape or disrupt the existing streetscape rhythm. - To ensure buildings adjoining the surrounding public open space minimise their impact on parkland views.

-- Ensure buildings are composed of facades that are no more than two storeys high to the street. - Ensure new buildings are composed of façades that contain a single storey element where this is the prevailing streetscape character, with recessive upper levels. - Ensure buildings incorporate roof forms that integrate with the pitched roofs in the street. - Ensure buildings respond to the local topography and minimise impacts on parkland views. - Ensure attached side by side development is designed to read as one dwelling within the streetscape.

-- Three storey facades to the street. - Two storey façades to the street where this is not the prevailing streetscape character. - · Flat or curved roofs. - Large bulky buildings or extensions that dominate the streetscape.
+- To maintain the existing one and two storey scale and pitched roof character of the precinct. - Ensure buildings are composed of facades that are no more than two storeys high to the street. - Ensure visible roof forms integrate with the pitched roofs in the streetscape. - Ensure attached side by side development is designed to read as one dwelling within the streetscape. - Three storey facades to the street. - Large bulky buildings or extensions that dominate the streetscape.